Phonics

 Regular progress meetings are held with all reading teachers in order to monitor the children that they teach and their progress.

 Using the RWI scheme means that if children join our school at different points during the year there is always an appropriate group for them to join.
-Children are always assessed within the two weeks of arriving at our school and swiftly moved into a group so that they can start or continue their reading journey.
+Children are always assessed within the first three days of arriving at our school and are swiftly moved into a phonics group so that they can start or continue their reading journey.

 Teaching reading: Reading at home